 And because our loved ones are now outside the same 'time reference' as ourselves we should CONTINUE to pray -thus I still pray for my Grandma who died two decades ago, even though that was long ago and even though she was a lovely woman.
 I pray for her because I still love her, and I expect all my prayers to be counted on her behalf.

 Finally, HOW should we pray?
 Which prayers should we offer?
-There are some suggestions indicated in the newsletter insert sheet (and last year's sheet on indulgences), but I think the important thing is that we should prayer REGULARLY, even if it is only Hail Marys and Our Fathers.
+There are some suggestions indicated in the Purgatory newsletter insert sheet (and a previous year's sheet on indulgences), but I think the important thing is that we should prayer REGULARLY, even if it is only Hail Marys and Our Fathers.